colonel-aureliano/Excel-Agent/README.md

 - 🤖 **Natural Language Interface** - Describe what you want in plain English
 - 📊 **Direct File Manipulation** - Changes are executed immediately on your Excel files
 - 🔄 **Multi-Agent Architecture** - Uses action, reflection, and memory agents for reliable execution
-- 🎯 **Multiple LLM Support** - Works with Gemini, OpenAI, DeepSeek, and Claude
+- 🎯 **Multiple LLM Support** - Works with Gemini, OpenAI, DeepSeek, Claude, and NVIDIA
 - 💾 **Automatic Persistence** - Changes are saved after each successful operation
 - 🛡️ **Error Recovery** - Automatic retry with reflection-based error correction
 - 🌐 **Google Sheets Add-on** - FastAPI backend for Google Sheets integration